 - If mornings work better for you, plan your time around this.
 Give yourself that extra 10 minutes to put something together.
 We all have time to do this (believe me, over 10 years of practice I have seen just about every type of person get their s**t together to do this), it’s just about how we decide to distribute and use our time in the morning.

-- Consider using left overs from dinner for you lunches.
+- Use left overs from dinner for you lunches.
 If your answer is ‘we never have any left overs’, well its time to just make more!
-You are already cooking anyway, so why not just double what you are making to ensure you’re making extra.
+You are already cooking anyway, so why not just double what you are making to ensure you’re making extra?
 When you serve up the dinner meal, simply serve up the extras into some containers, keeping in mind the table above for your portion distribution.
-Personally this is one that works wonders for me, and most of my clients.
+Personally this is one that works wonders for me, and most of our clients at JCN.

 - When making your lunches, aim for three different vegetables to be included in your meal choice.
 This will ensure you are getting an array of nutrients and just not relying on the same vegetables every day.

 - At the beginning of the week make up a big batch of roast vegetables that you can use through the week for lunches as a base for salads or wrap options.
 For instance, roasted sweet potato and beetroot could be used with some baby spinach with a can of tuna for a really quick option.

 - Keep ‘easy greens’ like baby spinach and/or rocket in your fridge.
 They can be an easy ‘add ons’ for extra greens and will instantly increase your vegetable intake.